Dominion Democracy Suite Voting FAQs

 Democracy Suite key benefits:

-- Voting security - certified by CA SOS; complete audit trail
+- Voting security – certified by the California SOS; complete audit trail

 - Improved voter experience – touch screen Ballot Marking Tablet